Crockett Johnson: Works

 The Barnaby #1 to #6 books, published in paperback by Ballantine Books under the Del Rey imprint in 1985, were compilations of the first few years of the comic strip.
-Additional books were supposed to appear, but publication was suspended upon the death of Judy Lynn Del Rey.
+Additional books were supposed to appear, but publication was suspended upon the death of editor Judy-Lynn del Rey.
 In 2013, Fantagraphics began republishing Barnaby.
-The five-volume collection, featuring all ten years of Barnaby, is expected to be complete in 2019.
+The five-volume hardcover collection, featuring all ten years of Barnaby, was completed on 11 March 2025.